 Beyond SEO: How Keyword Research Impacts Paid Search

-If you run Google Ads or other paid search campaigns, your keywords, especially high-volume keywords, determine the effectiveness of your ads.
+If you run Google Ads or other paid search campaigns, your keywords, especially high-volume keywords, determine the effectiveness of your ads and form the foundation of any scalable growth marketing strategy.
 Knowing the keyword difficulty, search volume, and CPC helps you target better and maximize ROI.

 With a solid keyword planner, you can align your PPC campaigns with what your audience is already looking for, minimizing wasted ad spend and improving conversions.